retrotheft/retrotheft/README.md

 I'm Jim, an open source developer from Melbourne, Australia.
 I'm obsessed with elegant software architectures and minimal APIs.

+> A big thankyou to [epicenter](https://github.com/epicenter-so/epicenter) for sponsoring my open source work!
+Epicenter is an ecosystem of open-source, local-first apps, whose vision is to build a personal workspace where you own your data, choose your models, and replace siloed apps with open, interoperable alternatives.
+All while preserving authenticity and being free and open source.

 ## Websites

 - [attach-this](https://attach-this.vercel.app/) - Ergonomic everyday helpers for Svelte